 - Never ever do some repairs on your hedge trimmer before the trimmer is disconnected or unhooked from its power supply.

-- Big brands advises that the operator of a hedge trimmer carry protective goggles, a dust cap, non-skid shoes and latex gloves while trimming.
+- Big brands advise that the operator of a hedge trimmer carry protective goggles, a dust cap, non-skid shoes, and latex gloves while trimming.